 He created a self-sustaining, yet strictly non-profit educational organization with global scope to provide instruction in the technique and train certified teachers, structuring the organization so that all funds generated from course tuition go to support the teachers and perpetuate the knowledge and practice.
 Throughout his life—devoted single-mindedly to the fulfillment of this mission—he maintained the simple, humble lifestyle of a monk from the Himalayas, accruing no material possessions.

-Always acknowledging and honoring the source of the wisdom that he was teaching, Maharishi gave all credit to his teacher and the Vedic tradition—the lineage of great masters through whom the teaching flows as a timeless river of knowledge.
+Always acknowledging and honoring the source of the wisdom that he was teaching, Maharishi gave all credit to his teacher and the Vedic tradition—the lineage of great masters through whom the teaching flows, a river of timeless knowledge.

 "Through the windows of science — the dawn of a new era"

-Over the years as he traveled the globe lecturing on meditation and training thousands of teachers, Maharishi met with many of the greatest minds of his generation—who practiced Maharishi's meditation technique or sought discourse with him during symposia on his theory of consciousness.
-Maharishi discussed molecular chemistry with Nobel Laureate Melvin Calvin; environmental design with R. Buckminster Fuller; quantum mechanics with Nobel Laureate Dr. Brian Josephson; thermodynamics with Nobel Laureate Dr. Ilya Prigogine; the effect of meditation on stress with renowned researcher Hans Selye; the future of technology with Dr. Harvey Brooks of Harvard’s Kennedy School of Government; subatomic physics with E.C.G.
-Sudarshan of the University of Texas at Austin—and on goes the list of leading thinkers who were in frequent attendance at Maharishi’s talks.
+Over the years as he traveled the globe lecturing on meditation and training thousands of teachers, Maharishi met with many of the greatest minds of his generation—who practiced his meditation technique or sought discourse with him during symposia on his theory of consciousness.
+Maharishi discussed molecular chemistry with Nobel Laureate Melvin Calvin; environmental design with R. Buckminster Fuller; quantum mechanics with Nobel Laureate Dr. Brian Josephson; thermodynamics with Nobel Laureate Dr. Ilya Prigogine; the effect of meditation on stress with renowned researcher Hans Selye; the future of technology with Harvey Brooks of Harvard’s Kennedy School of Government; the structure of natural law with renowned physicist E.C.G.
+Sudarshan—and on goes the list of leading thinkers who were in frequent attendance at Maharishi’s talks.

-Maharishi's success as a meditation teacher is unprecedented: Never before in recorded history, even as far back as the flowering of Zen meditation throughout Asia, has a single meditation technique been learned by so many people (6 million) during the teacher's lifetime—and with such demonstrable results.
+His success as a meditation teacher is unprecedented: Never before in recorded history, even as far back as the flowering of Zen meditation throughout Asia, has a single meditation technique been learned by so many people (over 6 million) during the teacher's lifetime—and with such demonstrable results.

 Maharishi's further achievement was to establish the practical benefits of meditation on the empirical ground of science—welcoming scientists everywhere to research the TM technique—lifting spiritual development from the realm of mysticism and bringing it into the clear light of objectively verifiable knowledge.